 The Interfaith Emergency Food Pantry of Pleasantville is affiliated with faith-based congregations in the community.
 It has been in operation since the mid-1980’s and began as a place where neighbors could help their neighbors in need.
 This tradition continues today.

-Food drives provide an opportunity for houses of worship, schools, corporations, athletic clubs, and other organizations to get involved in fighting hunger in our own community.
+Food drives provide an opportunity for houses of worship, schools, corporations, athletic clubs, and other civic organizations to get involved in fighting hunger in our own community.

 Twice a month, the Emergency Interfaith Food Pantry of Pleasantville opens its doors to our neighbors in need.
 Volunteers help set up the shopping shelves and tables, assist clients with food selection, and restock the Pantry shelves at closing.
 The Pantry is open for distribution on alternate Thursdays 1:00-3:15.